Ohio Insure Plan Logo

 Medicare rules provide for a six-month open enrollment window when you turn age 65 – the three months before and after your 65th birthday.
 During those six months, you cannot be turned down for a Medicare supplement insurance policy.
 There is no waiting period for preexisting conditions during Medicare open enrollment.

-In some cases, you can be turned down for an insurance policy if you are in poor health.
-That’s why it’s very important to take advantage of your enrollment window.
-There are some qualifying events that negate this rule, such as: losing group coverage, moving to a new service area, enrolling in Part B for the first time and/or involuntary loss of other creditable coverage.
+That’s why it’s important to take advantage of your unique enrollment windows when they are available.
+Some qualifying events negate this rule, such as: losing group coverage, moving to a new service area, new birthday rule, enrolling in Part B for the first time and/or involuntary loss of other creditable coverage.

 When losing group coverage of any kind, you will need to show proof through a letter from your previous employer.
 Most group plans will send out a letter of your guaranteed Medicare rights detailing your loss of coverage.